After your job interview is over and you’ve sent a personalized “thank you” letter, it can be agonizing waiting for that all-important phone call.

 Why Should You Call?

 Calling to find out the hiring process’s status will help remind the interview committee of who you are and your continued interest in the position.
 When phoning, make sure to speak directly with the person who interviewed you.
 Ask for your interviewer(s) by name.
 Remember to introduce yourself and tell them why you’re calling, as they may not remember who you are.

 If They Haven’t Yet Reached a Decision

 If you find out that the hiring process is taking longer than originally expected and no decision has yet been reached, ask if and when you may call back.
-Don’t make the mistake of continuing to call as this will annoy your potential employer and may also ruin your chances of landing the job.
+Don’t make the mistake of continuing to call, as this will annoy your potential employer and may also ruin your chances of landing the job.

 If You Didn’t Get The Job

-The information and feedback you receive from your interviewer can be very helpful to you in future interviews.
-You will walk away from the follow-up call with areas that you can work on in so that future interviews will end in job offers.
+The information and feedback you receive from your interviewer can be beneficial to you in future interviews.
+You will walk away from the follow-up call with areas that you can work on so that future interviews will end in job offers.
 Before ending the conversation, make sure to thank them for their time and for considering you, as well as for providing you with helpful feedback.

 If You Got The Job

 If you are offered the position, congratulations!